plabayo/rama/src/lib_docs.md

 middleware, and state are composed as services and layers.
 This keeps the shape of your network stack visible in code.

+Rama is async-first, but [`BlockingService`] and [`rt::blocking`] let synchronous applications use the same composed stacks at their boundary.

 ## Start here

 | If you want to... | Go here |